XingyuZhou989/blog/_posts/2023-12-27-DP-FTRL-and-matrix-factorization-(I).md

 Q1 above will lead us to the main topic for the next post in this series -- matrix factorization mechanism.
 Q2 will motivate us to question the tightness of the bound in [(1.2)](#eq2), which will be discussed later.

+**Update Mar.
+7, 2024:** A recent [blog post](https://blog.research.google/2024/02/advances-in-private-training-for.html) from Google gives a very nice overview of DP-FTRL and matrix factorization mechanism in practical private FL systems.

 **THE END**
 {: .center}